nategraf/Naumachia/README.md

 My favorite CTF frontend is [CTFd] with the [ctfd-naumachia-plugin].

 If you would like to use a different CTF platform, you will need to call the registrar API to generate OpenVPN configs for your users.
-You may you to check out get [registrar client code] in the CTFd plugin as an example for how to handle registration.
+You may need to check out the [registrar client code] in the CTFd plugin as an example for how to handle registration.

 [CTFd]: https://github.com/CTFd/CTFd